disability + creative activity + cultural spaces = wellbeing

 Get connected events are lively, interactive, networking events for disabled people, carers, parents, staff and management from disability support organisations as well as artists and cultural organisations.
 Get Connected events take place in arts and cultural venues and offer a chance to find out about opportunities and resources in the local area, while sharing skills and information, and showcasing the talents of disabled people.

-get creative sessions are one-off opportunities or short courses for disabled people to try out different creative activities, develop new skills and form new friendships, supported by trained volunteers and professional artists.
+get creative sessions are one-off opportunities or short courses for disabled people to try out different creative activities, explore new places and form new friendships.
+Supported by trained volunteers and professional artists, sessions are often co-led by a specialist from a partner venue or organisation.
 Diverse themes for Get Creative activity have included Get Into Libraries, Music, Film, Drama, Dance, Heritage and Nature.

 "Arts Connect is so important.
 I wish everyone could see what goes on here.
 Seeing people’s faces – the joy and pleasure they get, the feeling of being part of a community, the chance to feel part of things and understood.
 It’s great to be in a group where C feels safe - there aren’t that many places to go where he can feel really secure and part of things.
 He really looks forward to coming. "